konmik/Phlux/README.md

 Overall, I feel that the library has a great potential.
 It is clearly better than MVP/C libraries.
 The library can potentially fit very well into MVVM but I do not care about data binding much).

+### TODO

+In some cases we need to call background and UI tasks sequentially.
+This is still a pain, so I think about implementing Interactor pattern on top of Phlux.